-There are quite a few myths surrounding Australian website domain names - here's ten of the more common ones and reasons why they are fiction rather than fact.
+There are number of myths relating to Australian website domain names - here's ten of the more common ones and reasons why they are fiction rather than fact.

 Nobody owns a domain name, they lease it from the relevant registry.
 However, unlike some other types of leases, as long as a registrant continues to pay the registration fees and operates the name within the guidelines of the registry, they'll likely have control over the address for as long as they wish.